domwoe/erc-721-ic-assets/README.md

 ## What are NFTs?

 NFT is the short form of Non-fungible Tokens, i.e a unique representation of a digital asset.
-NFTs are mostly know for PFPs, e.g. the hexagonal profile pictures on Twitter, or POAPs to collect proofs of attending an event or finishing a course.
+NFTs are mostly known for PFPs, e.g. the hexagonal profile pictures on Twitter, or POAPs to collect proofs of attending an event or finishing a course.
 Non-Fungible Tokens (NFTs) on Ethereum and other EVM-compatible platforms are usually represented following the [ERC-721 standard](https://eips.ethereum.org/EIPS/eip-721).

-## Why using the Internet Computer?
+## Why use the Internet Computer?

 In almost all cases, the actual asset, the image, music, or video, the NFT represents is not stored on-chain, because costs are prohibitive.
 Instead, the standard includes an optional metadata extension" which allows you smart contract to be interrogated for its name and for details about the assets which your NFTs represent".
 Typically the assets themselves are stored on IPFS using a pinning service like [Pinata](https://www.pinata.cloud/).